Essential Care Tips for Thriving Indoor Plants

 - Rotate plants 90 degrees for even light exposure

-- Inspect leaves for pests, dust, or yellowing
+- Inspect leaves for pests, dust, or yellowing β see our pest control guide if you spot anything

 - Wipe down large leaves with a damp cloth to remove dust